-The additional functionality of a Loader as defined in the PP [9], section 7.3 requires to address the following threat, as defined in the document PP0084: Interpretation [9.1].
+The additional functionality of a Loader as defined in the PP [9], section 7.3 requires to address the following threat, as defined in the document "PPoo84: Interpretation" [PPoo84].

-The TOE shall avert the threat Diffusion of open Samples (T.Open_Samples_Diffusion) as specified below:
+The TOE shall avert the threat "Diffusion of open Samples (T.Open\Samples\Diffusion)" as specified below:

-T.Open_Samples_Diffusion Diffusion of Open Samples An attacker may get access to open samples of the TOE and use them to gain information about the TSF (loader, memory management unit, ROM code ...).
+T.Open_Samples_Diffusion Diffusion of Open Samples An attacker may get access to open samples of the TOE and use them to gain information about the TSF (loader, memory management unit, ROM code).
 He may also use the open samples to characterize the behavior of the IC and its security functionalities (for example: characterization of side channel profiles, perturbation cartography).
 The execution of a dedicated security features (for example: execution of a DES computation without countermeasures or by de- activating countermeasures) through the loading of an adequate code would allow this kind of characterization and the execution of enhanced attacks on the IC.
+This threat is countered by the Flash Loader.